Fix a Squeaking Belt (Old-Time Mechanic’s Trick)

 Lubricating the belt with something is the number one way to stop a squealing belt.

-But this is most easily accomplished with the car running and applied to the belt while it is spinning.
+This is most easily accomplished with the car running and applied to the belt while it is spinning.

 Be VERY careful around the spinning belt and the engine fan.
 If you feel uncertain in any way about working on the spinning belt, do not do the repair, but take it in to a shop.